 In 2002, the EU introduced a regulation to control the use and disposal of animal by-products.
 This was in response to a number of crises in animal and public health in which animal by-products were implicated, including Bovine Spongiform Encephalopathy (known as mad cow disease) and Foot and Mouth disease.
 The regulation was reviewed and updated in 2011.

 The EU also introduced specific rules on identifying and registering the various species or animals, which were then set out in national legislation.

 The Animal Health and Welfare Board for England (AHWBE) for England makes direct recommendations to Ministers on policy affecting the health and welfare of all kept animals, such as farm animals, horses and pets.

-The Animal Health and Veterinary Laboratories Agency (AHVLA) is the executive agency with responsibility for many areas relating to animal health and diseases, including inspection and surveillance.
+The Animal and Plant Health Agency (APHA) is the executive agency with responsibility for many areas relating to animal health and diseases, including inspection and surveillance.

 The Food Standards Agency (FSA) is responsible for food safety and food hygiene across the UK.
 They work with local authorities to enforce food safety regulations, including regulations on animal by-products.

 UK exports of animals and animal products are facilitated and imports are controlled by our work with the AHVLA, the FSA, the Centre for Environment, Fisheries and Aquaculture Science (Cefas), port health authorities and local authorities.

 Defra provides secretariat support for the UK Zoonoses, Animal Diseases and Infections Group (UKZADI), which advises government on important trends that might affect animal or human health.